IrvinMitre/client-liverpool/README.md

    npm run dev
    ```

-3. Enter in broser to local http://localhost:5173/
+3. Enter in browser to local http://localhost:5173/

 4. Click in sidebar in Order can upload a file csv to save orders